protectai/llm-guard/docs/input_scanners/toxicity.md

 # Toxicity Scanner

-It provides a mechanism to analyze the toxicity of prompt, assisting in maintaining the health and safety of online interactions by preventing the dissemination of potentially harmful content.
+The Toxicity Scanner provides a mechanism to analyze and mitigate the toxicity of text content, playing a crucial role in maintaining the health and safety of online interactions.
+This tool is instrumental in preventing the dissemination of harmful or offensive content.

 ## Attack scenario